Phalaenopsis Orchid Care is easy. Instructions for moth orchid care including watering, feeding and pruning Phalaenopsis.

 The best method for watering orchids is to hold it under a running tap or dip the pot into a bucket of water.
 You can submerge the whole pot in water and leave it sit there for a few minutes.
 Drain it off again and put it back to its place.
 Do that every seven to 10 days and even less during the winter months.

-Make sure that the plant never sits in water!!!!
+Make sure that the plant never sits in water for a longer time!!!!